THEY Are Not Going To Fix It For You

 What follows is a 6-step plan that puts you in the driver’s seat on the road to financial freedom.
-This is a simple check list that when applied, can lead you from where you are now to where you want to be.
+This 6 Simple Steps To Financial Freedom is a check list that when applied, can lead you from where you are now to where you want to be.

 STEP #1 Face Your Numbers

 Your journey to financial freedom begins with identifying where you are now.
 When was the last time you faced your numbers?
 Have you taken a good look at your debt?
 At your income and assets?

 In order to create the conditions favorable to reaching your end destination,

 you must get clear about where you are now.

 Create your money map by drafting up an Income Statement and a Balance Sheet.
 For the Income Statement, identify how much money is coming in and how much is going out.
 For your Balance Sheet, calculate the total of your assets and liabilities, and find the difference between what you OWE and what you OWN.
 This is a snapshot in time of where you stand now.

 In order to begin planning for your financial future, you want to have more coming in than is going out.

 But not all expenses are created equal!

 You can often free up enough money to begin with by just